Formula to Calculate Alpha of a Portfolio

 - = 13.1%

-Therefore, Calculation of Alpha of the mutual fund will be as follows –
+Therefore, the Calculation of the Alpha of the mutual fund will be as follows –

-- Alpha of the mutual fund = Actual rate of return – Expected rate of return
+- Alpha of the mutual fund = Actual rate of return – An expected rate of return

 Alpha Calculation of Mutual Funds

 - Alpha = 2.9%

 The alpha of the mutual fund is 2.9%.